FindoraNetwork/findorad-past/README.md

 #### Public Key Address (PKA)

-Based on zei's requirements, the recipient address must use the Public Key Address(PKA) when using private transactions.
+Based on zei's requirements, the recipient address must use the Public Key Address(PKA) when using confidential transactions.
 The bech32 format of the PKA starts with `fra`, which is an ED25519 public key.

 #### Transaction